Skip to content

 What is the Studley Revealed project?

-The Studley Revealed project will help to tell the important story of this World Heritage Site and will make improvements to a busy area of the water garden, creating a more accessible café, admission point, toilets.
+Studley Revealed is a £4.6m project that will help to tell the important story of this World Heritage Site and will make improvements to a busy area of the water garden, creating a more accessible café that can seat up to 60 people (a slight increase from the current 54 cover capacity), admission point and toilets.

-You can view all the planning documents via North Yorkshire Council's website - consultation has now closed, but use application references ZC23/02883/FUL and ZC23/02884/LB to read our submission.
+Planning permission and listed building consent has been submitted to North Yorkshire Council and we expect an update on our proposals in 2025.
+All of the planning documents can be viewed in full via North Yorkshire Council's website - use the application references ZC23/02883/FUL and ZC23/02884/LB.
 You can also find out more about the Studley Revealed project by emailing fountainsabbey@nationaltrust.org.uk

 Our vision for Studley